markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/comfort & clean.md

-The reviews present a mixed bag of sentiments regarding comfort and cleanliness at the university.
-While there are numerous positive remarks about spacious and clean dorms, well-kept facilities, and mild weather, there are also significant complaints about cramped rooms, pest issues, and unpredictable weather patterns.
-The positive experiences seem to slightly outweigh the negative ones, but the concerns raised are not trivial and point to areas needing improvement.
+In the snippets provided, the sentiment regarding comfort and cleanliness at the university is a mixed bag, with a notable number of both positive and negative experiences.
+Positive remarks often highlight spacious and well-maintained housing options, while negative comments frequently point out issues with weather unpredictability, inadequate facilities, and cleanliness concerns.

 ```sql polarity_proportions